techpubs-mf/style-guide-original/docs/accessibility.md

 | It can take up to about five minutes for your host to display in the user interface. | It can take up to ~5 minutes for your host to display in the user interface. |
 | In HID Web, select **Settings**, then **Advanced Search**. | In HID Web, select **Settings** > **Advanced Search**. |

 Spell out all symbols in text if you must use them.
-See Show symbols in text for more information.
+See [Show symbols in text](punctuation-and-symbols.md#show-symbols-in-text) for more information.

 If you're writing UI text and you don't have space to write out the name of the symbol, use hidden text such as the `aria-label` attribute to define the symbol.
-For more guidance, see Abbreviations in HID docs and Acronyms in HID docs.
+For more guidance, see [Abbreviations](grammar-and-word-choice.md#abbreviations) and [Acronyms](grammar-and-word-choice.md#acronyms).

 ### Be precise